At 19,330 feet, Mount Kilimanjaro is the highest peak in Africa. It would be a major feat for anyone to climb to the top, much less a child.

 But Nicolai Calabria did when he was 13 years old.
 And – he did it on crutches.

 Nicolai, or Nico, was born without his right leg.

 Nico challenged people to donate three wheelchairs if he made it to the top.
 The arduous climb would take six days.
-There were times when it seemed like Nico wouldn’t make it all the way, but he successfully reached the peak of Kilimanjaro and raised over $100,000 to provide 2,000 wheelchairs for people living with disabilities in Tanzania.
+There were times when it seemed like Nico wouldn’t make it all the way, but he successfully reached the peak of Kilimanjaro and raised enough to provide 2,000 wheelchairs for people living with disabilities in Tanzania.